+Sometimes you just need to mix it up.
+Give it a whirl.
+Put your left foot in, put your right foot out.
+Dance with the devil.
 I used to love Chinese food in college, but I no longer find it appealing, or at least not the cheap Americanized stuff.
 But one thing I will always love is fried rice.
 Not the healthiest of menu items, but it certainly could be.
 Quick and simple, here’s a single-serving recipe for a heart-healthy fried dish!
 You could substitute any leftover grain here but you might want to add a bit of soy sauce/sake to make up for the flavor of the Edamame Bulgur.
 This recipe can and should be tripled or sextupled.

 1 cup leftover Edamame Bulgur

-3T chopped red onions
+2 Tbsp chopped onions

-2oz leftover turkey or pork, shredded
+2 oz leftover turkey or pork, chopped

-1t olive oil
+1 tsp olive oil